 Though there certainly is a lot of pressure on L&D leaders to keep up with the pace of business in this increasingly digital world, the time has never been riper for L&D leaders to be creative, adopt new approaches, and demonstrate the ROI of learning.

-Why Is A Change Needed In Organizational Learning
+Why Is a Change Needed in Organizational Learning

 The workforce today is increasingly connected.
 Mobile devices make it possible for learners to access learning from anywhere and anytime.

-Learning curve is the new earning curve.
+The learning curve is the new earning curve.
 Nowadays, the employees are asking for dynamic learning opportunities that can satisfy both their individual needs as well as fit into their self-made learning schedule.

 When an employer is unable to provide this, an employee will most probably jump ship.
-As per a latest report by Deloitte, almost 70% of employees surveyed reported that learning is the primary driver of their engagement with the organization.
+As per the latest report by Deloitte, almost 70% of employees surveyed reported that learning is the primary driver of their engagement with the organization.

-What L&D Leaders Needs To Know Today
+What L&D Leaders Need to Know Today

 Businesses need to move faster than ever before if they want to succeed today.
-In this digital world which is increasingly being shaped by VUCA (volatility, uncertainty,complexity, and ambiguity), organizations need to adapt well at a rapid pace and stay ahead.
+In this digital world which is increasingly being shaped by VUCA (volatility, uncertainty, complexity, and ambiguity), organizations need to adapt well at a rapid pace and stay ahead.